-As a MA Fine Art student, a bottle of beer or a trip to the pub is now a luxury whereas canned beer, which is often on offer in most supermarkets, is a cheaper option.
-And at a recent gathering of friends and family, someone questioned why I was drinking canned beer (from a glass) and not my usual varied selection of bottled real ales – I explained that it was because I am a full-time student and needs must.
+I created this in 2020 as a MA Fine Art student, when a bottle of beer or a trip to the pub was a luxury whereas canned beer, which is often on offer in most supermarkets, is a cheaper option.
+And at a recent gathering of friends and family, someone questioned why I was drinking canned beer (from a glass) and not my usual varied selection of bottled real ales – I explained that it was because I was a full-time student and needs must.
 This prompted a discussion about what other people were drinking and why would someone drink Fosters or Coors light - they will drink anything.
 This in turn brought up the question of gender, cultural and social stereotypes.
 Are you a hipster because you drink craft beer?
 What if you consume Special Brew or Tenants Extra, both of which are synonymous with homeless drinkers and nicknamed Tramps Juice by the media?
 Especially, when you consider Special Brew was originally created in Holland to celebrate a visit by Winston Churchill and incorporated the flavour of his favourite cognac - a fact that Waitrose played upon when they tried to target a more affluent audience.

 "From the ethnographic material available, it is clear that in all cultures where more than one type of alcoholic beverage is available, drinks are classified in terms of their social meaning, and the classification of drinks is used to define the social world.
 Few, if any, alcoholic beverages are ‘socially neutral’: every drink is loaded with symbolic meaning, every drink conveys a message.
 Alcohol is a symbolic vehicle for identifying, describing, constructing and manipulating cultural systems, values, interpersonal relationships, behavioural norms and expectations.
 Choice of beverage is rarely a matter of personal taste."
 (SIRC, Social Issues Research Centre, 1998, Social and Cultural Aspects of Drinking)